 The treatment of choice for CL is chemotherapy and a multi-drug protocol that is based on doxorubicin.

 Radiotherapy can also be implemented in the treatment protocol.
-With appropriate car, the remission of the cancer is achieved and it can last even up to 10 months.
-The median survival is between 10 months and 14 months.
+With the appropriate care, the remission of the cancer is achieved and it can last even up to 10 months.
+The median survival rate is between 10 months and 14 months.

 A holistic therapy that doesn’t attack the cancer cells yet empowers the immune system of the patient gains appreciation in the veterinary world, but the lack of related research makes it difficult for the vets to suggest the most effective supportive care.

-If you are interested in other suggested treatment for this disease read the article about New Chemotherapy for Lymphoma in Dogs on our blog.
+If you are interested in other suggested treatments for this disease read the article about New Chemotherapy for Lymphoma in Dogs on our blog.

 Project dedicated to support and help to improve Veterinary Medicine.
 Sharing information and raising discussions in the veterinary community.